McKlay/ai-chatbot-engineering/docs/chapter10.md

 ## Why Self-Host?

 Most chatbot builders begin with API calls to OpenAI, Anthropic, or Cohere.
 It's fast, it works, and it scales—until it doesn't.

 At a certain stage, product owners start to run into barriers:

-* **Monthly bills skyrocket** due to token usage.
+* **Monthly bills skyrocket** due to token usage, especially as user adoption grows.
-* **User data privacy** becomes a concern, especially in finance, healthcare, or enterprise SaaS.
+* **User data privacy** becomes a concern, especially in finance, healthcare, or enterprise SaaS, where regulations like GDPR or HIPAA apply.
-* **Latency** becomes noticeable in regions far from OpenAI’s servers.
+* **Latency** becomes noticeable in regions far from OpenAI’s servers, impacting user experience.
-* **Customization limits** emerge—your use case demands domain-specific knowledge or behavior that generic models don’t capture.
+* **Customization limits** emerge—your use case demands domain-specific knowledge, custom guardrails, or unique workflows that generic models don’t capture.

 This is when teams start exploring **self-hosting**—running open-source LLMs on their own infrastructure to **cut costs, increase privacy, and tune behavior**.
+Self-hosting can also unlock new business models, such as on-premise deployments for clients or offline/edge AI.

 But self-hosting isn’t just a technical switch.
 It’s a **philosophical one**.
 You’re not just building with AI anymore—you’re **operating** it.
+You become responsible for uptime, security, and model performance.

 ---

 ## Benefits of Self-Hosting

 | Benefit          | Description                                                                    |
 | ---------------- | ------------------------------------------------------------------------------ |